WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

   - Why ordinal?
     - 4 levels of measurement = nominal, ordinal, interval and ratio
     - Nominal: order doesn't matter
-    - Ordinal: order matters but difference is not in fixed interval
+    - Ordinal: order matters but difference between measurement is not in fixed interval
-    - Interval: order matters + fixed interval
+    - Interval: order matters with fixed interval between measurement
-    - Ratio: order matters + fixed interval + only positive values
+    - Ratio: Interval + only positive values
+  - Target variable belongs to ordinal data
 - Available data
   - Synthetic KYC and transactional data (UofT_nodes.csv)
   - Target variable = risk rating
+- Challenges in this task
+  - We need a model that performs neither classification nor regression but ranking
+  - We need a metric that can evaluate our model's performance in ranking
-- Use Case
+- Use case
   - Instead of resorting to a binary decision to deny a customer access to banking services, we can leverage the customer's risk score to allow access to a certain extent.
 For instance,
   - How long to freeze the customer's account?
   - How much monitoring to apply to the customer's activities?